A LOVE STORY

 My great-uncle, James Rowell Leavitt Wyatt was born in Wellsville, Utah on July 31, 1895.
 He didn't look like other babies; he had a large purple birthmark that covered the entire right side of his face.
 He wanted to serve in the military during World War I but was turned down because of the blindness in one eye caused by the birthmark.
 This was a disappointment to him.
-He wanted to serve a mission for the church instead, but his father disapproved.
-Uncle Jim accepted this double disappointment, but kept a life-long goal to serve a mission one day.
+He wanted to serve a mission for the church instead, but his father would only allow one son to serve, and that honor went to my grandfather, Jim's brother.
+Despite this double disappointment, Uncle Jim kept a life-long goal to serve a mission one day.

 In addition to teaching the gospel, Aunt Janette taught the islanders to quilt, and to play the piano for their church meetings, and to use their native fruit to make something completely new and wonderful: banana bread!
 Uncle Jim and Aunt Janette loved the people of Niue, and the islanders loved them.

 The boat had just come and gone the day before and there would be no getting on or off the island for another month.
 The heat of the island required a burial within 24 hours.
 Janette Bradshaw Bailey Wyatt was laid to rest just outside the island church the following day.
 Uncle Jim conducted a beautiful funeral service for her, preached a sermon, and dedicated her grave without the comfort of his children and relatives in his grief, but he had a greater comfort, for

 shall be able to separate us from the love of God,